cosmos/ibc/spec/core/ics-003-connection-semantics/UPGRADES.md

 ```

 Note that the timeout logic only applies to the INIT step.
 This is to protect an upgrading chain from being stuck in a non-OPEN state if the counterparty cannot execute the TRY successfully.
 Once the TRY step succeeds, then both sides are guaranteed to have the upgrade feature enabled.
 Liveness is no longer an issue, because we can wait until liveness is restored to execute the ACK step which will move the connection definitely into an OPEN state (either a successful upgrade or a rollback).

+### Migrations

+A chain may have to update its internal state to be consistent with the new upgraded connection.
+In this case, a migration handler should be a part of the chain binary before the upgrade process so that the chain can properly migrate its state once the upgrade is successful.
+If a migration handler is necessary for a given upgrade but is not available, then th executing chain must reject the upgrade so as not to enter into an invalid state.
+This state migration will not be verified by the counterparty since it will just assume that if the connection is upgraded to a particular connection version, then the auxilliary state on the counterparty will also be updated to match the specification for the given connection version.
+The migration must only run once the upgrade has successfully completed and the new connection is `OPEN` (ie. on `ACK` and `CONFIRM`).